Cruising with teens is an entirely different animal than cruising with other adults or with young children.

 This can leave them feeling at a loss for what they can do, where they can go, or simply make them feel out of place in general.
-These tips for cruising with teens will help you pick a cruise line that makes teens feel comfortable and accepted.
+These tips for cruising with your teenage children will help you pick a cruise line that makes teens feel comfortable and accepted.

 What to Consider when Cruising with Teens